This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Multi-trunk Cascade or Takan-Kengai

-The system of styles has a variety of functions, some utilitarian and some purely aesthetic.
-The most basic and widespread use of styles is as a shorthand for describing bonsai specimens.
+The system of styles has a variety of functions, some useful and some purely aesthetic.
+The most basic and widespread use of styles is a shorthand for describing bonsai specimens.

-The succinct style word, which typically occurs in catalog descriptions and a species identifier, concisely characterizes the bonsai in question.
+The succinct style word, typically in catalog descriptions and a species identifier, concisely characterizes the bonsai in question.

 The approach simplifies bonsai teaching and learning and offers generally accepted phrases (Canononical) for public communications on bonsai, even when viewing the styles only as descriptive names.